User-defined functions

 scheduler, this will be in the

 controller logs.
-For kubernetes
+For the kubernetes

-schedulers, this will be within the actual worker pods.
+scheduler, this will be within the actual worker pods.